-The Texas Medicaid formulary includes all legend and over-the-counter drugs.
-In addition, some vitamins and minerals and home health supply products are also available as a pharmacy benefit.
-Some Medicaid drugs are subject to one or both types of prior authorization, clinical and non-preferred.
+The Texas Medicaid formulary includes some drugs subject to one or both types of prior authorization, clinical and non-preferred.
 Prior authorization must be approved before the drug is dispensed.
 Prior authorization is not a guarantee of payment.
 Even if a drug has been prior authorized, reimbursement can be affected for a variety of reasons (e.g., the client is ineligible on the date of service or the claim transaction is incomplete).
-Pharmacy staff should verify client eligibility status before submitting claims.
+The pharmacy should verify client eligibility status before submitting claims.

 Clinical Prior Authorization

-- The Clinical PA Assistance Chart (PDF) identifies which prior authorizations are utilized by each MCO and those used for traditional Medicaid
+- The Clinical Prior Authorization Assistance Chart shows the prior authorizations used by each MCO and those used for traditional Medicaid.

 Non-preferred Prior Authorization

-The Texas Medicaid Preferred Drug List (PDL) is arranged by drug class and contains a subset of many, but not all, drugs that are on the Medicaid formulary.
-Drugs are identified as preferred or non-preferred on the PDL.
-Drugs listed on the PDL as preferred, or those not listed at all, are available to individuals without PDL prior authorization.
-Drugs identified as non-preferred on the PDL require a PDL prior authorization.
-Managed care organizations are required to adhere to the Texas Medicaid Preferred Drug List.
-CHIP does not have a PDL.
+The Texas Medicaid Preferred Drug List is arranged by drug class and contains a subset of many, but not all, drugs included on the Medicaid formulary.
+Drugs are identified as preferred or non-preferred on the list.
+Drugs listed as preferred, or those not listed at all, are available without prior authorization.
+Drugs identified as non-preferred require prior authorization.
+Managed care organizations are required to adhere to the preferred drug list.
+CHIP does not have a preferred drug list.

-- The PDL PA Criteria Guide (PDF) explains the criteria used to evaluate the PDL PA requests.
+The PDL Prior Authorization Criteria Guide (PDF) explains the criteria used to evaluate the PDL prior authorization requests